woman pouring tea japanese tea ceremony

 "Actually, I think it's gentler - even in the clean mode.
 As you start out, it takes about 12 uses to progressively get 'stronger' as you go until you're totally comfy with it.
 Now that I'm comfy with it, I love it."

-~ Over-thinking geek on using her new Sonicare toothbrush.
+~ The over-thinking geek on using her new Sonicare toothbrush.

 The problem is patients with severe toothbrush abrasion, who tend to apply heavy pressure versus a lighter touch, often fail to maximize an electric toothbrush's effectiveness.
 In other words, they fail to let the toothbrush do the brushing.
 It is the equivalent of taking an electric sander and putting too much elbow grease into your work; it defeats the purpose of the upgrade.